 From the time I started wearing a capsule wardrobe, my morning stress was greatly reduced.

 Instead of spending precious time trying to decide what to wear, and more often than not regretting my choice for the rest of the day, now all I do is put on the outfit I planned the night before.

-Less stress in the morning means less anxiety overall.
 Starting the day with a pre-planned outfit means one less thing to worry about.

 If you choose your wardrobe intentionally, and perhaps even inject some fun or whimsy into it (I do this by signing up for capsule wardrobe style challenges), you’ll probably notice your confidence increasing as well.

 While you should always dress for yourself rather than to please other people, receiving compliments about how you look can’t help but make you feel more confident overall.

 And, when you feel more confident, your anxiety is naturally going to be lower.

-Less Clutter More Calm
+#3 Less Clutter, More Calm

 As you create your capsule wardrobe, you will also as a side effect be decluttering your wardrobe.

 Instead of avoiding your closet because it is a source of stress (and probably raising your anxiety), instead you might even look to your wardrobe as a source of peace and tranquility.

 #4 Stepping Outside Your Comfort Zone

 Not every capsule wardrobe has you step outside your comfort zone, but you can easily choose to do this, by adding in fun scarves, belts, or footwear that add some colors or patterns that you’re not used to.